Suicide bombers, gunmen attack Kabul police stations - Journal du Cameroun

-At least two officers were killed and half a dozen civilians were wounded in the attacks, one of which was ongoing, police and health officials said, as the city braces for more violence in the coming days.
+Police were among the casualties, including two of the dead, Danish told Tolo News.

-After an easing of attacks in Kabul in February and March, Taliban and Islamic State militants have stepped up assaults in the city in recent weeks.
+After an easing of attacks in Kabul in February, Taliban and IS militants have stepped up raids in the city in recent months.

-IS claimed responsibility for the first attack on a police station in a heavily Shiite-populated neighbourhood in the city’s west, which police spokesman Hashmatullah Estanakzai told AFP had ended.
+IS claimed the first attack on a police station in a heavily Shiite-populated neighbourhood in the city’s west, which interior minister Wais Barmak said ended after roughly an hour.

-Interior ministry spokesman Najib Danish said a suicide bomber blew himself up outside the station, triggering an intense gunfight.

-“Two attackers were killed.
-Two policemen also lost their lives and two policemen are wounded,” Estanakzai said.
+Barmak told reporters three attackers were killed in that incident, after they used grenades to set fire to a room in the police compound.

 Ariana TV footage showed a thick plume of black smoke rising into the sky while a photo posted on Twitter purportedly of the west Kabul police station showed a building on fire.

-The second attack took place in front of a police station in Shar-e-Naw neighbourhood in downtown Kabul where a “search and clearing operation” was still under way.
+The second attack, claimed by the Taliban, took place in front of a police station in Shar-e-Naw neighbourhood in downtown Kabul.

-An AFP correspondent near the scene of the second attack saw a body on the street by the police station and heard several gunshots.
-He also saw several terrified women running away from the scene.
+“A suicide bomber detonated his vest at the entrance of the street and a car dropped four other attackers nearby,” Barmak said.

+Four attackers fled to a nearby building and were killed after an hours-long search operation by security forces, police spokesman Hashmat Estanikzai told AFP.

 A travel agency that handles Indian visa applications is located on the same street as the Shar-e-Naw police station.
 The Indian embassy and some of its consulates in Afghanistan have previously been targeted by the Taliban.